 The rounds are 70% wood, 30% organic cotton, and they feel rough when they’re dry, but as soon as you wet them with water or toner, they’re perfectly soft.

 LastRound is made in Denmark in a sustainable factory that recycles its water.
-(I believe their other products have been made in China, but not every Chinese factory has the same working conditions or environmental record.)
+(Some of their other products have been made in China, but not every Chinese factory has the same working conditions or environmental record.)

 And water conservation is a part of what makes LastRound more sustainable than disposables – LastObject says each round saves 10 liters of clean water needed to produce disposables.
 (Cotton is a water- and pesticide-intensive crop, so growing it just to throw it away doesn’t make much sense.)